roman-milk/roman-milk.github.io/cvsn.md

+===

- ****** CvsN 18: Business Complications ****** byTx_Tall_Tales© I think that surprised even Ron.
+I think that surprised even Ron.
 I was getting hard by all the interplay.
 I could only imagine what it was doing for him.
 I should have realized how worked up Robin would be, the center of attention for an entire work team.

  Beth grabbed Amie by the arm and pulled her over next to me.
 She pushed the shocked girl into my arms, and then sidled in beside her, leaving me holding the two teenagers while Robin continued her full body massage of Ron's front side.